Venice is the capital city of the Veneto region located in northeast Italy.

 These neighbourhoods are some the most central and where the main tourist attractions are located.
 In Venice, you can find accommodation all around the city and there’s something for every budget and taste.

-San Marco is the district where the most beautiful and fancy hotels (such as Gritti Palace) and restaurants are, so if you have a medium-budget, I suggest booking your stay in the other two districts instead.
+San Marco is the district where you can find some of the most prestigious restaurants and fancy hotels (such as Gritti Palace), so if you’re travelling on a medium budget, I suggest booking your stay in one of the other two districts.

 Areas to avoid in Venice